 With the public sector always looking to improve its service delivery and identify new, innovative suppliers to ensure the public is getting the best procurement deal, this in turn creates a number of benefits for suppliers working with the public sector.

-Total government spending in 2014-15 across the UK was £733bn, accounting for all central and local government expenditure, salaries, pensions, expenses and so on.
+Total government spending in 2016-17 was £796bn, accounting for all central and local government expenditure, salaries, pensions, expenses and so on.

 Click on the image below to see how this government procurement spend is split:

 When the Liberal Democrat/Conservative Coalition Government came to power in 2010 they put businesses at the heart of their plans to grow the economy out of recession.

 They set an ambitious target of 25% of all central government procurement spend to be awarded to small businesses in the wider public sector supply chain, and in early 2015 they announced that they had hit that target.

 Figures released by the Cabinet Office showed that in 2013-14, 26.1% of central government spending – representing £11.4bn in value – went to SMEs.

 Overall, 10.3% of government spending went directly to small firms, up from 6.5% in 2009-10.
 A further 15.8% went to SMEs indirectly via the supply chain, creating the 26.1% total.

 However, the public sector is now looking to go even further, with the new Conservative Government announcing plans for a third of all central government spending to go to small firms across the UK by 2020 in what could be the biggest SME spending drive the country has ever seen.